APogue/APogue.github.io/projects/codebook.md

   How students speak (attitude / rhetorical style) or depict an incident; captures emotional flavor rather than narrative framing or strategy.
   → `accusatory`, `fear/distress`, `defensive`, `defiant`, `conciliatory`, `mobilizing/escalatory`, `solidarity`, `combination`
   - `accusatory` → Attributes blame or wrongdoing to another group or actor with moral judgment or indignation
-    *e.g., “Admin has failed us,” “They are complicit”*
+    e.g., “Admin has failed us,” “They are complicit”
   - `fear/distress` → Emphasizes emotional vulnerability, fear, or a sense of being targeted, unsafe, or endangered
-    *e.g., “They targeted us,” “We no longer feel safe on campus”, "We were physically threatened"*
+    e.g., “We no longer feel safe on campus”, "We were physically threatened"
   - `defensive` → Justifies or defends the group’s own actions or counters criticisms
-    *e.g., “We acted within policy…”, “This was misrepresented…”*
+    e.g., “We acted within policy…”, “This was misrepresented…”
-  - `defiant` → Rejects authority or consequences with pride, disdain, or resistance *e.g., “You’re fascist aggressors,” “Don’t obey in advance”*
+  - `defiant` → Rejects authority or consequences with pride, disdain, or resistance
+    e.g., “You’re fascist aggressors,” “Don’t obey in advance”
   - `mobilizing/escalatory` → Urges greater collective action, confrontation, or disruption; a call to action, a threat to escalate, or both
-    *e.g., “Join us at noon!”, “If they don’t agree, we'll shut it down!”*
+    e.g., “Join us at noon!”, “If they don’t agree, we'll shut it down!”
   - `conciliatory` → Seeks compromise, mutual understanding, or de-escalation
-    *e.g., “We welcome dialogue,” “Let’s find common ground”*
+    e.g., “We welcome dialogue,” “Let’s find common ground”
   - `solidarity` → Expresses emotional identification with or support for another group’s cause
-    *e.g., “We stand with…”*
+    e.g., “We stand with…”
   - `combination` → Multiple distinct tones present in the response (e.g., fear + accusation)
 <br><br>
 - **`institutional_positioning`**
   How the incident was framed in administrative narratives
   → `civil_rights`, `safety/security_threat`, `policy_violation`, `none`, `n/a`
-  - `civil_rights` → Framed as implicating legal, civil, or moral rights—such as free expression, equal protection, religious freedom, or protection from discrimination
+  - `civil_rights` → Framed as implicating the university’s duty to protect or balance civil rights, i.e. free expression, equal protection
+  e.g., “The university has long-held beliefs in the right to protest”, “We are committed to the rights of all students to attend classes in an environment free from discrimination”
-  - `safety/security_threat` → Framed as endangering physical safety, campus security, or public order.
-Applies when the narrative cites threats of violence, disruption of operations, or the need for law enforcement or protective measures to maintain control
+  - `safety/security_threat` → Framed as endangering physical safety, public order, or campus operations; used to justify law enforcement or restrictions
+  e.g., “The protest posed a threat to campus security,” “TPM rules are enforced to ensure student safety”
-  - `policy_violation` → Framed as an infraction of established university rules, codes of conduct, or procedural guidelines (e.g. TPM restrictions, unauthorized signage, disruption of campus operations)
+  - `alleged_policy_violation` → Framed as a violation of established university rules, codes of conduct, or procedural guidelines
+  e.g., “The encampment was unauthorized,” “Posting flyers without permission violated campus policy”
   - `none` → No discernible narrative frame was offered in relation to the incident
   - `n/a` → No admin response occurred
 <br><br>
 - **`student_positioning`**
   How students frame the incident’s meaning, goals, or implications; captures strategic narrative rather than emotional tone → `rights-based`, `safety/security_threat`, `policy_violation`, `escalatory`, `mobilizing`, `financial_fairness`, `combination`, `none`, `n/a`
-  - `rights-based` → Frames the issue around legally or morally protected rights and freedoms e.g. “First-Amendment right…”, “civil liberties”, "academic freedom"
+  - `rights-based` → Frames the incident as defending students’ legally or morally protected rights and freedoms
+  e.g., “University overreach is chilling protected speech,” “We were subject to a heckler’s veto," "This organization discriminates"
-  - `oversight_failure` → States explicitly that incident occurred as a result of administrative indifference or unwarranted police escalation
+  - `oversight_failure` → Frames the incident as resulting from administrative indifference, selective enforcement, or unjust policing
-  - `policy_violation` → Cites established university rules or administrative guidance in defense of student involvement in an incident
+  e.g., “The university failed to intervene,” “Police escalated without cause,” "The office failed to respond to reports"
+  - `policy_violation_defense` → Frames student actions as compliant with university policies, or accuses administration of unfair discretionary action
+  e.g., “Their structure was allowed to remain after permit expiration,” “We have the right to unplanned protest in the free speech zone”
-  - `financial_fairness` → Cites tuition/cost or resource-allocation arguments (“we pay fees for…”) as basis for certain behaviors, positions, or grievances with another party
+  - `financial_fairness` → Cites tuition or resource-allocation as basis for grievances with administration or another party
-  - `combination` → Combination reflects a multi-component narrative from one group or a multi-perspective narrative that characterizes multiple groups on the same or opposing sides of the incident
+  e.g., “UCPD budget increases to fund more less-than-lethal weapons,” “Organization that uses student fees partakes in activities that exclude certain groups”
+  - `combination` → Multiple framings presented in one narrative (e.g., citing both rights violations and oversight failures)
   - `none` → No clear framing detected or purely factual logistics
   - `n/a` → No student response occurred
 <br><br>